teachingaway/teachingaway.github.io/pages/intellectual-property-services.md

 ## Copyright:  <em>Defending Creative Works</em>

 Copyright law helps creative professionals and software developers protect their art and code.
 We write <a href="http://www.copyrightcodex.com/">Copyright Codex</a>, a free treatise on copyright law that has been recognized by law schools like Stanford and Duke.

+## Trade Secrets

+We help clients establish trade secret strategies to protect confidential information that may not fit neatly into the patent or copyright regimes.

 ## IP Litigation

 We litigate complex contract and intellectual property disputes.
 We defend technology companies from patent trolls.
 We also help enforce legitimate IP rights, even against larger, better-funded competitors.
 We contain litigation costs through efficient staffing and modern discovery technology.